 I feel like I’m having ago at dog owners who only want the very best for their dogs.
 But I honestly worship those who try their hardest and feel we do our best with the knowledge we receive.
 Your canine will thank you later with their health and longevity.

-There is such an easy answer to this question and I believe variation in our pets diet is key.
+There is such an easy answer to this question and I believe variation.
 However, I feel spending hours in the kitchen preparing meals to obtain the “complete and balanced” theory is unnecessary.
 Excuse me when I say this but I’ve never seen a fox in the wild kill its prey and then seek out some exotic vegetation to sprinkle over the top to make its kill “complete and balanced”.
 To this I will add, you do come across conditions a dog may suffer which mean they do need special food types that require preparation time.
-But on the whole a healthy pet thrives on varied raw meaty bones and organs alone.
+But on the whole a healthy animal thrives on varied raw meaty bones and organs alone.

 I would imagine you are reading this thinking SO, WHAT IS VARIATION if not adding fruits, vegetables, carbohydrates and nuts in various shapes, sizes, colours and flavours?
 Perhaps its adding different meat sources such as Lamb, Beef, Chicken etc?
 While there is truth behind the last statement and yes you should feed various meat sources because each one holds various amino acids and trace elements.
 However, feeding a varied diet runs deeper than this and I mean that quite literally.
 When feeding muscle meat you are only feeding muscle.
 Now hold that thought.
 What else does an animal consist of?
 Well, there are organs, fur, fat, skin, cartilage, tendons and muscle.
 So, are we feeding all these vital ingredients?